Walking in London: Capital Ring

-Green Chain Walk
+Green Chain

 The South East London Green Chain, also known as the Green Chain Walk, is a linked system of open spaces between the River Thames and Crystal Palace Park.
 In 1977 four London Boroughs and the Greater London Council created this Green Chain of 300 open spaces to protect them from building activity.
 The four London boroughs are Bexley, Bromley, Lewisham and Greenwich.
 Many parts of the system are also part of the Capital Ring route.
 The system begins at three places on the River Thames: the Thames Barrier, Thamesmead, and the riverside at Erith.
 There are various circular walks along the route, with an offshoot from the main route to Chislehurst, and the final section reaches Crystal Palace via Bromley.

-London Outer Orbital Path ("Loop")
+London Outer Orbital Path

 Local authorities are responsible for route signage.

 A 150 mi circular signed walk, in 24 sections, along public footpaths, and through parks, woods and fields around the edge of Outer London.
 The route does not form a complete circle because the Thames cannot be a crossed between Purfleet and Erith.